mgdarroch/notes/learning-kubernetes/kuard/chapter-4.md

     kubectl cp <pod-name>:</path/to/remote/file> </ath/to/local/file>

 This will copy a file from a running container to your local machine.
 You can specify directories or reverse the syntax to copy a file from your local machine back out to the container.

+If you want to access your Pod via the network, you can use the `port-forward` command to forward network traffic from the local machine to the Pod.
+This enables you to securely tunnel network traffic through to containers that might not be exposed anywhere on the public network:

+    kubectl port-forward <pod-name> 8080:80

+This opens a connection that forwards traffic from the local machine on port 8080 to the remote container on port 80.

+You can also use the `port-forward` command with services by specifying `services/<service-name>` instead of `<pod-name>`.
+But note that if you do port-forward to a service, the requests will only be forwarded to a single Pod on that service.
+The ywill not go through the service load balancer.

+If you want to see how your cluster is using resources, you can use the `top` command.
+For example, to see the CPU and memory usage by the nodes:

+    kubectl top nodes

+and for Pods:

+    kubectl top pods

+and you can see in all namespaces using `--all-namespaces` flag.